Hugh Mahon: Colonial politics

-In 1897 Mahon stood unsuccessfully for the state seat of North Coolgardie and the following year he was appointed editor of the Kalgoorlie Sun, a salacious newspaper similar to John Norton's Truth, in which he regularly denounced the Forrest government for alleged corrupt practices.
+In 1897 Mahon stood unsuccessfully for the state seat of North Coolgardie, and the following year he was appointed editor of the Kalgoorlie Sun, a salacious newspaper similar to John Norton's Truth, in which he regularly denounced the Forrest government for alleged corrupt practices.
 Mahon's notoriety as a fighting editor helped him to win the new federal seat of Coolgardie at the 1901 election for Labour.

 Federal politics

 Upon entry into federal parliament, Mahon gained a reputation for savage wit and bitter sarcasm.
 He advocated a humanitarian approach to colonial governance, calling for a royal commission into the treatment of Aboriginal people in WA and for an amendment to the Constitution to give the federal parliament power to pass laws relating to Aboriginal people in the states, an amendment not realised until the 1967 referendum.
 Yet, as historian Jane Lydon notes, Mahon did not see Aboriginal people as equals, advocating "sympathetic but undeviating treatment."
 He was also a strong supporter of the White Australia Policy.
 In 1905 Mahon helped shepherd through both houses of parliament resolutions in support of Irish home rule.
 Thereafter he became increasingly identified as an advocate of Irish nationalism.
 In 1907 Cardinal Patrick Moran invited him to deliver the St Patrick's Day address in Sydney.
 In 1909 he was a key player in the St Patrick's Day celebrations in Melbourne, addressed by the Governor General.
-In July 1910 he moved a resolution in the House of Representatives requesting the new king George V to omit from the coronation oath references offensive to Catholics.
+In July 1910 he moved a resolution in the House of Representatives requesting the new king George V to omit from the Coronation Oath references offensive to Catholics.

 He was Postmaster-General in the Watson government in 1904 and Minister for Home Affairs in the Fisher government of 1908–09.
 In the latter role he directed the District Surveyor, Charles Scrivener, to examine the Yass-Canberra district to determine the most suitable place for the seat of government.

 In 1913, the seat of Coolgardie was abolished and partly replaced by Dampier, for which he stood unsuccessfully.
 He re-entered Parliament in the seat of Kalgoorlie; following the death of the incumbent, Charlie Frazer, a by-election was called, but at the close of nominations on 22 December 1913 Mahon was the sole candidate and was declared elected unopposed.
 Appointed an assistant minister after the 1914 elections, Mahon became Minister for External Affairs in December 1914 on the death of John Arthur.

 Mahon held that position until the Labor Party split in November 1916 over conscription and he resigned from Prime Minister Billy Hughes' cabinet.
 Although not opposed in principle to conscription, Mahon believed it was not justified at that particular time.
-He kept a low profile during the referendum debate, but in the last week of campaigning an article claiming he supported a Yes vote forced him to clarify his position.
+He kept a low profile during the referendum debate, but in the last week of campaigning, an article claiming that he supported a Yes vote forced him to clarify his position.
 His refusal to endorse the government's conscription proposal soured his relations with Hughes.
 At the 'khaki election' in 1917 Mahon lost his seat, but he won it back in 1919.